 This course is taught in English, but students will be exposed to vocabulary related to the internship through a wide range of venues and regional locales prior to the start of the internship.
-Moreover, students will be able to learn some useful phrases during language classes of local Serbian language.
+Moreover, students will be able to learn some useful phrases during their language classes.